The aim of the

 head(red_sp_traits)

 The function outputs a filtered species-traits dataset retaining only traits covering at least 75% of the species.
-In the end this keep two traits: body mass and litter size.
+In the end this keep two traits: plant height and seed mass.

 Similarly you could filter species by their trait coverage.
 For